ricokaloklo/pearcey/README.md

 # pearcey
-A python package to compute the pearcey function/integral
+A python package to compute the Pearcey function/integral in catastrophe optics